So what should you do if you have some mild Dextroscoliosis or any back problem, high risk for Osteoporosis, etc?

 My father noticed it from one of my college entrance Xrays- it indicated that one of the bones in my lower back are a little bit misaligned to the right.
 It’s not as worse as this though:

 It showed up in the xray for our athletics team annual checkup.
 I had to get back for a special consultation.
 I even pleaded the physician not to fail my test since I needed the scholarship.
-Well he just said that I need to do back exercises often and do back stretches- which I did.
+Thankfully he just recommended me to do back exercises often and do stretches- which I did.
 He passed me.

 So what did I do from then on?